 I actually lost my crampons twice during the glacier hike, because I was wearing my own’s instead of the professional type that actually locked on shoes.
 After losing it the second time, I was really apologetic for holding the team down, and suggested that I will just run down quick to search for it, then come back up if successful or otherwise wait at the jeeps :(.

 But Gunnar wasn’t too assured with my suggestion of running down myself, and refused to leave me out of the fun.
 In the end, he trekked down the hiking path TWICE (meaning 2 returns) in record speed, and finally found my abandoned crampons in the path.
-Along the hike, it broke and wasn’t usable anymore.
+Along the hike, it finally broke and wasn’t usable anymore.
 Gunnar yet again, found me another solution by borrowing from another tour group.
 I was truly grateful for him to try keep me along in the fun.
 Give me another chance I will still go with him again, and again!

 Jökulsárlón Iceberg Lagoon